xplosionmind/old.tommi.space/_jar/2020-02-02-Website-roadmap.md

 ---
 ## Issues

+- `Ubuntu Mono` not displayed on devices where it isn't installed
 - Subheadings display issue on mobile.
 [Example page](https://tommi.space/server-setup#nextcloud-configuration)
 - Comment button toggle **not working**
 - language loop in language selection
 - report parsing error in jar list elements with `a` tags
+- toc dashed underline error

 <br>
 <br>